Cayboss/Netflix-Data-Analysis-/README.md

 # Netflix-EDA
 Netflix is a streaming service that allows our members to watch a wide variety of award-winning TV shows, movies, documentaries, and more on thousands of internet-connected devices.
 With Netflix, you can enjoy unlimited ad-free viewing of  content.
 This is an exploratory data analysis on its data (up to 2021).

-The analysis answers the following questions:
+## The analysis aims to answers the following questions:

 In which year were the highest number of contents released?